Chapter 5 : 5. Distant Hearts

 Wren grabbed her camera and pressed the lens on.
 It snapped together perfectly.
 She eagerly looked through it, noting all the latest zoom features.

-Albus hadn't forgotten.
-He must have written down the model number from the Photo Magic Magazine ad that she'd practically drooled over last spring.
+Albus must have written down the model number from the Photo Magic Magazine ad that she'd drooled over last spring.
 When had she seen it last?
 Months and months ago, at least.
 Wren suddenly felt guilty for being inside her head for so long.

 She focused the lens on her little bunny stirring in the hay.
-It opened its little beady eyes and a new sensation washed over her.
+It opened its little beady eyes and a heady sensation washed over her.

 Bunny needed her.
 Bunny needed her right now.
-Right now, there was a little bunny that needed her more than anything.
-With Bunny around, Wren's whole world had suddenly come into focus.
+Right now, there was a little rabbit that needed her more than anything.
+With Bunny around, Wren's whole world had suddenly narrowed until only one thing mattered.

 Wren blinked, confused.
 She pulled away from the camera.
 "I have to go and thank him," she said aloud, and glanced back at the little rabbit.
 "I'll be back later."
 She felt a slight tug from behind her eyes and winced.
 It felt a lot like the headache from this morning.
 "Not now," she muttered and ran back down the stairs to find Albus.